 I am an environmental and social historian of early modern Britain.
 My current projects focus on water in England, in particular on flooding and drainage as part of a large AHRC grant.
 I have a broad set of interests besides this, and have previously published on a range of topics from the Elizabethan settlement to urban fire disasters.
 With colleagues in the Embodied Emotions research group, I am working on the relationship between environment and emotion in the early modern period, with a particular focus on pigeons.

-I enjoy teaching on a variety of undergraduate and postgraduate modules focussed on early modern history, material culture and public history.
+I am the Level 1 Undergraduate Programme Director, and I enjoy teaching on a variety of undergraduate and postgraduate modules focussed on early modern history, material culture and public history.
 I am happy to supervise postgraduate students working on early modern environmental, social and agricultural history.

 I am book reviews editor of the Agricultural History Review, and invite suggestions of new books and new reviewers in the fields of rural and agricultural history.
 I also serve on the board of the Bulletin of the John Rylands Library.

 I joined the History division as a Lecturer in Early Modern History in September 2016.
 Prior to this I was the Eileen Power Economic History Society Junior Research Fellow at the Institute of Historical Research, University of London.
 I completed my BA, MA and PhD in the department of history at the University of Warwick.